 “Micro Nav will be an important contributor to a project that will make Budapest Ferenc Liszt the largest airport in Europe to be remotely controlled”, says Tom André Tarlebø, Chief Technology Officer at Indra.
 “We have experience with their simulation platform from several projects, and we know the system represents the state of the art in terms of functionality, performance and usability.
 Micro Nav has shown stellar professionality and we are very happy to be working with them on this important project.”

-Micro Nav’s single-solution BEST (Beginning to End for Simulation and Training) simulation software will be used to stimulate the InNOVA Tower systems, providing an integrated simulation with bespoke interfaces linked to the operational workstation.
+Micro Nav’s single-solution BEST (Beginning to End for Simulation and Training) simulation software will stimulate the InNOVA Tower systems, providing an integrated simulation with bespoke interfaces linked to the operational workstation.
 The system will also provide video streams for the panoramic 3D tower simulator, feeding video streams to IRTOS, Indra’s remote tower optical system.

 The BEST system will provide the stimulating engine of the operational equipment, providing a high-fidelity training environment, including surveillance data, flight plans, MET data and video streams for the 3D visuals for the controllers who will transition to operate on identical equipment in the live environment.
 This ensures controllers are fully familiar with the human factors aspects of this new system, plus the operational procedures and processes ahead of going into the live remote tower environment.
-This stimulator system will also be a contingency system, part of the overall safety set up for remote towers.
+This stimulator system will also be a contingency system, part of the overall safety set-up for remote towers.